Alarmod/MRI_MedicalAnalysis/automated_workplace/README.md

 4. Confiure, build and install _yolo_segment_with_nanobind_ plugin:

 You must set actual path for ONNXRuntime and OpenCV, runtime version, compatible with your compiler.
 This directories with _bin_, _lib_ and _include_ subfolders.
-Settings must be set over _yolo_segment_with_nanobind\build.bat_ file.
+Settings must be set over _yolo_segment_with_nanobind/build.bat_ file.
 After configuration, the file or commands inside _build.bat_ must be launched (executed).

-5. Configure path for system libs (_bin_ or _lib_ folders with dll/so-files) over _boot.py_ file:
+5. Configure path for system libs (_bin_ or _lib_ folders) over _boot.py_ file:

-- actual path for ONNXRuntime and OpenCV (always required)
+- actual path for ONNXRuntime and OpenCV (always required);

 - actual path for [CUDA](https://developer.nvidia.com/cuda-toolkit) and [CUDNN](https://developer.nvidia.com/cudnn); this configuration requared if selected ONNXRuntime for GPU, for example, ONNXRuntime 1.18.0 requires presence [CUDA 11.8 or 12.4](https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html) and compatible drivers); tested with CUDNN version 8.9.7.29 and Nvidia driver version 528.24/555.85.